 Previously, Actinidia chinensis and Actinidia deliciosa were regarded as the same species but some 15 years ago it was decided that, because of clear botanical differences, they should be classified as a separate species.

 The leaves are oval to almost round, long-petioled and between 7 and 13 cm long and 20 cm wide.
-Young leaves are covered with red hairs, old leaves are dark green with almost no hair on top, the bottom is white fluffy with prominent light coloured veins.
+Young leaves are covered with red hairs, old leaves are dark green with almost no hair on top, the bottom is white, fluffy with prominent light colored veins.